Sharing internet in an apartment

 What happens if my neighbour does something illegal on my connection?

-Copyright infringement notices under Canada’s Notice and Notice regime go to the account holder, which is you.
-These are typically informational but repeated notices could trigger ISP action.
-For more serious illegal activity, law enforcement traces back to your IP address first.
-This is one of the biggest risks of sharing and should be discussed honestly with your neighbour before starting any arrangement.
+Copyright infringement notices under Canada’s Notice and Notice regime go to the subscriber or account holder.
+These notices do not create automatic fines, but they still come to you if the connection is in your name.
+For serious abuse or illegal activity, the public IP address also points to your account first.
+This is one of the biggest risks of sharing and should be discussed honestly before starting.

 Can my ISP tell that I am sharing with a neighbour?